edgedb/remix/README.md

 SESSION_SECRET="super-duper-s3cret"
 ```

-In the Deployment section, we'll describe how to set a value for
-`SESSION_SECRET` in production.
+In the Deployment section, we'll describe how to set a value for `SESSION_SECRET` in production.
+We also set this variable in `deploy.yml` so it's available when running end-to-end tests in GitHub Actions.

 ### 5. Start the server